fstab50/stslib/README.md

 of this type are are required authenticate to Amazon Web Services (AWS) when automation tooling is used to deploy
 to tens or even hundreds of AWS accounts simultaneously.

-**stsAva** is appropriate for authentication to AWS Services both from within AWS as well by automation tooling
+**stsAval** is appropriate for authentication to AWS Services both from within AWS as well by automation tooling
 runs in an environment external to AWS such as an on-prem datacenter or local machine. local machine.